Foxtrot-14/ToDo/README.md

-# ToDo
+# DailyDocket

 ## Overview

-ToDo is a full-stack web application designed to help users manage their tasks efficiently.
+DailyDocket is a full-stack web application designed to help users manage their tasks efficiently.
 Built with Django REST Framework for the backend and React for the frontend, this application provides a seamless experience for creating, listing, updating, and deleting tasks.
 It also includes basic user authentication for secure access.

 ## Features